Geralddtan/soccer_player_tracking/README.md

    3. Team B Outfield Players
    4. Team B Goalkeeper
    5. Referee
-3. Provide unique track identifiers for each track even on occasions of player occlusions.
+3. Provide unique track identifiers for each track even on occasions of player occlusion.

+Good quality football tracking data is foundational to performing many types of football analytics.
+This can range from the analysis of individual players' movement for player recruitment purposes, to identifying best offensive and defensive build up play formations for tactical analysis.
+Tracking data can also be merged with action spotting football data to form a hollistic understanding of a football match.
+These analyses are just the tip of the iceburg when it comes to the potential unleashed with player tracking data.
+However, such good quality data is often hard to obtain, often requiring paid services.
+This project aims to automate thie of good quality tracking data.

 ## Demo